F-1 visas are issued for visits to High schools, American universities, Colleges, Language courses, Training and further education.

 Applicants must intend to leave the USA after completing their program.
 This can be proven by evidence such as a permanent residence in the home country and other documents showing the intention to return.

-The residence status in the USA with an F-1 visa is valid for the entire duration of your studies or attendance at the educational institution (e.g. language school).
-The maximum duration of stay is recorded on the I-20 form and can be viewed there at any time.
+The status of residence in the USA with an F-1 visa is valid for the entire duration of the course of study or attendance at the educational institution (e.g., language school).
+The maximum length of stay is based on the end date stated on the I-20 form and can be viewed there at any time.
+Furthermore, you can check your status of stay (D/S – Duration of Status) on the I-94 form issued by the US authorities.

-Important: If you attend a public SEVP-certified high school, your stay in the USA is limited to a maximum of 12 months.
-Private educational institutions can be attended for longer than one year (or even shorter).
+Important: When attending a public SEVP-certified high school, your stay in the USA is limited to a maximum of 12 months.
+Private educational institutions can be attended for longer than one year (or shorter).

-If the duration of the program is delayed (e.g. due to a change of major or illness), students can apply for an extension of their stay at the respective educational institution.
+If the program duration is extended (e.g., due to a change of major or illness), students can apply for an extension of their stay at the respective educational institution.

-In addition to the duration of the program, F-1 visa holders may stay in the USA for up to 30 days before the start of their studies and up to 60 days after graduation.
-During this so-called "grace period", traveling in the USA is permitted, but working is prohibited.
+In addition to the program duration, F-1 visa holders may stay in the US for up to 30 days before the start of their studies and up to 60 days after graduation.
+During this so-called “grace period,” travel within the US is permitted, but starting school earlier or finishing school later is not allowed.

-Attention: If you stay outside the USA for longer than five months without any connection to your studies or school attendance, you may lose your student status and therefore also your F-1 visa.
+Please note: If you stay outside the US for more than five months without any connection to your studies or school attendance, your student status and thus your F-1 visa may become invalid.

-The F-1 visa is usually issued for up to five years.
+The F-1 visa for German nationals is usually issued for up to five years.
 The period of validity depends on the nationality of the applicant and is decided on the basis of the so-called Reciprocity Schedule.
-German nationals normally receive a five-year F-1 visa.

 It is important to note that F-1 visas are only valid in conjunction with a valid I-20 form.

-The validity of an F-1 visa does not automatically mean that you are allowed to stay in the USA for the entire duration.
-The validity period of the visa is not the same as the permitted length of stay.
-It is important to distinguish between the validity of the visa and the residence status.
+This means that the validity of an F-1 visa does not automatically mean that you are allowed to stay in the USA for the entire duration.
+It is important to distinguish between the validity of the visa and the given residence status.
+If the I-20 form expires but the visa is still valid, you must still leave the USA, as your residence status expires when the I-20 form expires.
+If you receive an extension or a new I-20 form, you can continue your stay.

 The validity period of the visa refers to the period between the issue date and the expiration date, within which the applicant can request entry at the border.
 The validity period is determined by the US consulate or embassy where the F-1 application was submitted and is indicated on the visa on the expiration date.